billy-horn/San-Francisco-Crime-Predictor/README.md

 Based on the specific features of a crime, we endeavor to predict which type of intervention is needed for a particular crime to better allocate resources in addressing them.

 ---
+## Contributions:
+This project is a collaboration of Nelli Aydinyan, Jessica Bow, Gabrial Cano & Billy Horn
 # Software Requirements
 The following python packages will be required to run this notebook on your machine:
 - Pandas